FiratSaritas/manhole-cover-retrainer/README.md

 3. Install required packages

-Preferably you create a new enviorment (conda environment is also possible).
+Preferably you create a new enviorment (it should be made in conda).

 ```bash